 (2) The following timeline shall be adhered to, unless otherwise approved by an appropriate Technical Advisory Committee (TAC) subcommittee.
 ERCOT shall utilize the historical usage and Demand data in its systems to derive usage time period values for each active and de-energized ESI ID for the time period specified in Appendix D, Profile Decision Tree.

-(a) Residential & Business Load Profile Group Timeline
+(a) Business Load Profile Group Timeline

-(i) ERCOT shall determine the Load Profile Type for the Load Profile ID for each active and de-energized ESI ID based on the current Profile Decision Tree in Appendix D. ERCOT shall provide the TDSPs with a list of Residential & Business Load factor ESI IDs containing the current Load Profile Type and the recommended Load Profile Type for those ESI IDs where ERCOT recommends a change in Load Profile Type assignment.
+(i) ERCOT shall determine the Load Profile Type for the Load Profile ID for each active and de-energized ESI ID based on the current Profile Decision Tree in Appendix D. ERCOT shall provide the TDSPs with a list of Business Load factor ESI IDs containing the current Load Profile Type and the recommended Load Profile Type for those ESI IDs where ERCOT recommends a change in Load Profile Type assignment.
 An electronic copy of each list shall be delivered to each TDSP no later than March 30.

 (ii) For each ESI ID contained in the lists, the TDSPs shall review the recommended Load Profile Segment assignment and determine whether the recommended change is consistent with the TDSP tariffs, the applicable Retail Electric Provider (REP) billing requirements, and whether the ESI ID is active or de-energized.
 The TDSP shall then send finalized lists of ESI IDs back to ERCOT no later than April 10.
 The finalized lists shall indicate all revisions determined to be necessary by the TDSP.

-(iii) ERCOT shall send notification to Competitive Retailers (CRs) and the Profiling Working Group (PWG) by April 15 announcing these lists are available to the CR of record.
+(iii) ERCOT shall send notification to Competitive Retailers (CRs) and the appropriate Technical Advisory Committee (TAC) subcommittee by April 15 announcing these lists are available to the CR of record.
 Upon request, ERCOT shall make available to the current CR of record the list of those ESI IDs that are expected to have a Load Profile ID change as a result of Annual Validation.

 (iv) The TDSPs shall coordinate with ERCOT to submit the necessary Texas Standard Electronic Transaction (TX SET) transactions to update Load Profile ID assignments to be effective on the most current meter read date on or after April 15.